YouQian03/512-Youqian/README.md

 # 512-Youqian
 ----------------Maze Run Game----------------

 A motion-controlled maze game built with CircuitPython, where players tilt the device to navigate through mazes.
-Game Overview
+1.Game Overview
 Maze Run is an innovative motion-controlled maze game where players tilt the device to guide their character through mazes and reach the exit within a time limit.
 The game features three difficulty modes with a total of 30 carefully designed levels.

-Hardware Requirements
+2.Hardware
 Microcontroller: CircuitPython-compatible board
 Display: SSD1306 OLED Display (128x64 pixels, I2C interface)
 Accelerometer: ADXL345 3-axis accelerometer (I2C interface)